 I faintly heard people talking happily but that did nothing to ease my nerves.

 “Stop freaking out.
 You did what you had to do.
 Our plan worked.”
 Ava told me, placing a soothing hand on my shoulder.

-I instantly calmed at her touch.
-She’s right.
-I did what I had to do to make her happy.
+I instantly calmed under her touch.
+She was right, I did what I had to do to make her happy.

 Suddenly Liza barged through the door, frantically looking around.

 “Where’s my mom?”
 She demanded, worry clear in her voice.

 “She’s safe in your room.
 But I need to talk to you, can you sit down please?”
 I replied, sitting down next to Ava on the couch.

 “Can’t this wait?”
 Liza asked, her tone turning from worry to frustrated.